nilabjamitra/WeatherApp/README.md

- 🌤️ WeatherNow - Android Weather App
+ 🌤️ Weather Wise - Android Weather App

 A modern Android weather application built with Kotlin, Retrofit, and Jetpack Compose, showcasing real-time weather data from a REST API.